Ernest R. Kouma: Subsequent career and retirement

 Kouma was returned to duty three days later.
 Shortly thereafter, he was promoted to master sergeant, and evacuated to the United States to be presented with the Medal of Honor.
 Originally, Kouma had been awarded the Distinguished Service Cross, but that award was upgraded to the Medal of Honor.

 On May 19, 1951, Kouma was presented the Medal of Honor by US President Harry S. Truman in a ceremony at the White House.
 He got his medal alongside Carl Dodd and John Pittman, two other 2nd Infantry Division soldiers who were awarded the medal.
 Afterward, Kouma served as a recruiter in Omaha, Nebraska.
 Kouma then spent the remainder of the Korean War as a tank gunnery instructor for the US Army Armor School at Fort Knox, Kentucky.

 Following the end of the war, Kouma remained in the Army.
 He served a second tour of duty as a recruiter, and then two tours as a tank commander, first at a unit in Fort Carson, Colorado, and then with a second unit in Germany.
 Though he remained in the Army for 31 years, Kouma did not see combat after his time in Korea.

 Kouma retired in 1971 at the age of 52, and lived a quiet life in McDaniels, Kentucky, after retirement.

 Kouma died on December 19, 1993, and was buried in the Fort Knox post cemetery.
 The Tank Platoon Gunnery Excellence competition at Fort Knox was subsequently named in Kouma's honor.
 There is also a dining facility named in his honor at Fort Knox on Eisenhower Road and a dining facility at Fort Benning.

-Awards and decorations

-Kouma was decorated several times during World War II.
-His decorations included the following medals: